George Douglas, 1st Earl of Dumbarton: Career

 Lacking a standing army, mercenary units like Dumbartons were a means of creating a pool of trained English and Scottish professionals; the most significant of these was the Dutch Scots Brigade, a mixture of English and Scottish regiments serving William of Orange.
 While Charles theoretically controlled the appointment of officers, in reality it required negotiation and attempts to appoint Dumbarton as Brigade commander in 1680 were rejected by William.

 James was sent to Edinburgh in 1681 as Lord High Commissioner to the Parliament of Scotland; over the next two years, he established a Scottish Court Party, a mixture of Catholics like the Earl of Melfort and Dumbarton, plus supportive Protestants such as his brother, the Duke of Hamilton.
 In August 1681, the Scottish Parliament passed the Succession Act, which confirmed the divine right of kings, the rights of the natural heir 'regardless of religion,' the duty of all to swear allegiance to that king and the independence of the Scottish Crown.
 However, tolerance for personal Catholicism did not extend to Catholicism in general; the 1681 Scottish Test Act also required all public officials and MPs to swear unconditional loyalty to the King but with the crucial qualifier they 'promise to uphold the true Protestant religion.'

 In 1683, rumours spread that Dumbarton was about to replace the Protestant Tam Dalyell as Commander of Chief in Scotland, which may explain why he was asked to lead a diplomatic mission to France in July.
 In 1684, Charles paid him £1,500 in compensation for losses incurred as a result of his Catholicism.

 James became king in February 1685 and in June, Dumbarton helped put down Argyll's Rising; he served briefly as Commander-in-Chief, Scotland but was replaced in October by the Presbyterian William Drummond, Viscount Strathallan.
 However, in return for his support, he received the forfeited estates of Andrew Fletcher of Saltoun; in 1687, he was a founder member of the Order of the Thistle, along with his nephew the Earl of Arran.

-After James was deposed in the November 1688 Glorious Revolution, Dumbarton accompanied him into exile in France and died at St Germain-en-Laye in March 1692; he was buried at the Abbey of Saint-Germain-des-Prés, amongst other members of his family.
+After James was deposed in the November 1688 Glorious Revolution, Dumbarton accompanied him into exile in France.
+Dumbarton landed at Calais on 20 January 1689 with Henry Jermyn, 1st Baron Dover.
+The exiled king paid him a pension of 166 livres.
+He died at St Germain-en-Laye in March 1692 and was buried at the Abbey of Saint-Germain-des-Prés, amongst other members of his family.